 Description: The consumer requests the network to provide a specific QoS for an AF session.

-Inputs, Required: AF Identifier, UE address (i.e. IP address or MAC address), Flow description(s) or External Application Identifier, QoS Reference.
+Inputs, Required: AF Identifier, UE address (i.e. IP address or MAC address) or list of UE address, Flow description(s) or External Application Identifier, QoS Reference.

 Inputs, Optional: time period, traffic volume, Alternative Service Requirements (containing one or more QoS reference parameters in a prioritized order), QoS parameter(s) to be measured, Reporting frequency, Target of reporting and optional an indication of local event notification as described in clause 6.1.3.21 of TS 23.503 [20], individual QoS parameters as described in clause 6.1.3.22 of TS 23.503 [20], DNN if available, S-NSSAI if available, Alternative QoS Related parameter sets.